adolfojmnz/littlelemon-API/README.md

 This directory contains the configuration files of the project, such as the [settings.py](http://settings.py) file and the [urls.py](http://urls.py) file which contains the main URL dispatchers of the the project.

-**Note for the peers that will review this project**:

-Please be aware that I made certain things different from what is was required, but I met every criteria.
-I just developed the project in the way that felt right to me.
-Some of my entity relationships (models) are different as well as the logic within them I even added extra entities and extra constraints.
-I suggest you read this documentation in order to understand the whole project before attempting to test its endpoints.
-If you have any doubt, feel free to contact me via email at adolfoj@protonmail.com.

 ## Installation

 **Clone the repository**